 Rev. Jean K. Wagner, an appointed missionary from the Assemblies of God HQ, Missouri, U.S.A. was sent as replacement to the Alexandra Mission in late 1954.
 Sis Wagner was well-versed in English and she was able to converse in Mandarin, while Sis Lau To Chan was fluent in Cantonese and spoke some English.
 Both widows laboured in harmony and were blessed of God.
 Soon the church in Odin Square with a congregation of fifty became congested and they were compelled to seek for a larger premise.

-In 1958, a property at 355, Tanglin Road was put up in a public auction by the bank.
+In 1958, a property at 355, Tanglin Road was put up for public auction by the bank.
 The church prayed fervently about the acquisition of the property.
 Rev. Wagner went to the auction, not knowing how the church could compete in the bidding.
 For some unknown reasons, the auction was postponed twice.
-Because of the postponements, no one was present at the third auction except Rev. Wagner and the negotiation with the bank settled the 41,000 sq. ft. land at $49,500.
-Soon, the church moved into the new location and was named Grace Assembly because it was by God’s grace that the property was purchased at such a good price.
+Because of the postponements, no one was present at the third auction except Rev. Wagner and the negotiation with the bank settled the 41,000 sq. ft. land at $40,000 then, which was an impossible price tag today.

 On 1 July 1966, Rev. Oh Beng Khee took over as the pastor of the church.
 Under his leadership, there were several initiatives to set up satellite and house churches.
-In 1974, a decision was made to go ahead with the new church building because of the dilapidated state and the space problem for the congregation.
-A dedication service was held on 21 October 1979.
-The sanctuary was filled with voices of praise and thanksgiving as the congregation reflected on God’s faithfulness and goodness towards Grace Assembly.
+In 1974, a decision was made to erect a new church building because the congregation was outgrowing the existing building which was in a dilapidated state.